Mediasite Lecture Capture System Policy

 Recording Availability, Requests and Scheduling

-Recordings are scheduled, started, stopped and uploaded to the server all remotely.
+Recordings are remotely scheduled, started, stopped, and uploaded to the server.
 Recordings can be done for an event, a single class, or an entire semester of a course.

 Data Purging and Record Retention